Tokubetsu Keisatsutai

 The Tokkeitai (特警隊) was the Imperial Japanese Navy's military police, equivalent to the Imperial Japanese Army's Kempeitai.
-It was also the smallest military police service.

-The original Tokkeitai was known as the General Affairs Section and concerned itself with police and personnel work within the Navy: personnel, discipline and records.
+The original Tokkeitai was known as the General Affairs Section and concerned itself with military police and personnel work within the Navy: personnel, discipline and records.
 It took a more active role, partly to keep the Kempeitai and the Army from meddling in Navy affairs.

 It was especially active in the areas of the South Pacific and the Naval Control Area and was as pervasive as the Kempeitai.
 It had the same commissar roles in relation to exterior enemies or suspicious persons, and it watched inside units for possible defectors or traitors under the security doctrine of Kikosaku.

 Attached to navy units, they served as Colonial police in some occupied Pacific areas.
 Later accusations of war crimes were made against them in that role for such acts as coercion of comfort women from Indonesia, Indochina and China into sexual slavery.